File a request with Ohio State Police

 Ohio Public Records Law

-Ohio State Police is governed by Ohio Public Records Law, which requires a response within -1 business days.
+Ohio State Police is governed by Ohio Public Records Law.
 Anyone may file, no residency requirement.

 Frequently asked